 Business Improvements Techniques Training at Dyson Technical CeramicsDyson TC

-Following intense training sessions at Dyson’s 5 operators have completed their City and Guilds NVQ Level 2 diploma in Business Improvements Techniques.
+Following intensive training sessions at Dyson’s West Hunwick manufacturing site, five operators have completed their City and Guilds NVQ Level 2 diploma in Business Improvements Techniques.

-This course was completed in August 2018 and comprised of 12 x 3 hour training room and on the job sessions to improve the production process around the manufacture of Nozzles within the manufacturing area.
+The course was completed in August 2018 and comprised of 12 x 3-hour training room and operational exercises to improve the production process in the manufacture of Zirconia metering nozzles.

-To complete this course the 5 operators had to analyse every step in the production process they had identified to improve.
-Following this the team then had to put a value on the benefit of the improvement they were proposing.
-This then led the team start implementing the improvements in the workplace and this included, visual management, product positioning along with manufacturing benches and table to improve the operator efficiency while making parts and operator training.
+To complete this course, the five operators had to analyse every step in the production process that they had targeted for improvement.
+The team then had to place a value on the benefit of the improvement that they were proposing.
+This allowed the team to start implementing the improvements in the workplace which included, visual management, product positioning to improve the operator efficiency while manufacturing nozzles and operator training.

-On Thursday 8th November we were able to celebrate and present the 5 employees with certificates for the completion of the Business Improvement Techniques course.
+On Thursday 8th November, the five employees were presented with certificates for the successful completion of the Business Improvement Techniques course.

-The presentation was conducted by Dave Jordan (Operations Director) along with Natalie Davison-Terrenova (Principle of Bishop Auckland College), Julie Cook (Business development advisor) and Gail Brown (Business Improvement Advisor) who delivered the training course.
+The presentation was made by Dave Jordan (Operations Director) along with Natalie Davison-Terrenova (Principle of Bishop Auckland College), Julie Cook (Business development advisor) and Gail Brown (Business Improvement Advisor).

 Photo – BIT Award Ceremonoy Left to Right: Andrew Dobson, Grant Scott, Ian Moore, Chris Ross, Gail Brown (Bishop Auckland College) , Ken Peacock.